electricbookworks/electric-book-workflow/README.md

 [http://bettercarehealth.github.io/bettercare/nc/nc-1.html](http://bettercarehealth.github.io/bettercare/nc/nc-1.html)

-The key to simple HTML is that we carefully map our books' features to ordinary HTML elements.
+The key to simple HTML is that we carefully [map a book's features](http://electricbookworks.com/kb/creating-epub-from-indesign/mapping-book-features-to-html-elements-and-classes/) to ordinary HTML elements.
 That way, we need only a few classes, and can easily use the same HTML with simple stylesheets for the web, apps, epub, and print output.
 And our HTML content remains readable in readers and low-bandwidth browsers with low CSS support.
 For instance, see the [Book Dash](http://bookdash.org) books:

 [http://bookdash.github.io/bookdash-books/](http://bookdash.github.io/bookdash-books/)